austinsamsel/vertical-rhythm-css/README.md

 You can check out a demo on [Codepen](https://codepen.io/austinnnnnnn/full/WwwmKP/).
 This includes some extra styles it make it look a little cool.

+If you want to try this repo out on your local machine:

+`npm install -g quik`

+`git clone git@github.com:austinsamsel/vertical-rhythm-css.git`

+`cd vertical-rhythm-css`

+`quik`

 ### Notes

 Whenever possible, we're only creating spacing at the bottom of elements (with padding and margins) to keep the spacing flowing unidirectionally.